Dispersion of Multiferroic Nanoparticles in a Bent-Core Nematic Liquid Crystal: Experimental and Theoretical Study: Results and Discussions

 The isotropic to nematic transition temperature in the doped system (T$_{\rm IN-Doped}$=149.3 $^{\circ}{\rm C}$) is decreased compared to the pure (T$_{\rm IN-Pure}$=150.6 $^{\circ}{\rm C}$) one.
 However, the total temperature range of the nematic phase of the doped system remains almost the same, but it is shifted to a lower temperature by $\sim$ 1$^{\circ}{\rm C}$ – 2$^{\circ}{\rm C}$.
-Even though there is an increment in the overall order parameter and an expected increment in isotropic to the nematic transition temperature \cite{lopatina2009theory_13}, the observed decrement in isotropic to nematic transition temperature in the doped system compared to the pure one can be explained by the fact that the phase stability of the nematic phase in the doped system is decreased.
+Even though there is an increment in the overall order parameter and an expected increment in isotropic to the nematic transition temperature \cite{lopatina2009theory_13}, the observed decrement in isotropic to nematic transition temperature in the doped system compared to the pure one can be explained by the fact that the phase stability of the nematic phase in the doped system is decreased due to decreased coupling between nematic director fluctuation and disordered smectic type cluster order \cite{mertelj2012critical}.

 To understand this well, the local electric field (\textit{$\vec{E}$}) around the ferroelectric nanoparticle is \cite{nayek2015superior_17, basu2014soft_40}:

 Here \textit{P} is the polarization of the nanoparticle, which is the dipole moment per unit volume, \textit{R} is the radius of the nanoparticle, \textit{r} is the magnitude of position vector at which the electric field is calculated, and $\theta$ is the angle between the polarization vector (\textit{P}) and position vector (\textit{r}).
 The dipole moment of the nanoparticle is $p$ = $(4/3)\pi R^3P$.
 The electric field value at a few nano-meters from the surface of the nanoparticle is about $\sim 10^{10}$ $V/m$, which is almost four orders of magnitude larger than the average external electric field applied to a liquid crystal cell \cite{basu2014soft_40}.
 The nanoparticle creates a local electric field, and the molecular dipole moments align with the field, thus, creating an anisotropic nanoparticle domain \cite{kumar2018nanodoping_12, lopatina2009theory_13} as shown in Fig. 10 (b).